microsoft/vscode-cmake-tools/docs/cmake-project-view.md

 These settings mean that by default all settings will be hidden from the status bar, except for Build, Launch, and Debug actions.

-To revert to the prior experience and have all of your presets display in the status bar, set your `Cmake > Status: StatusBar: Visibility` setting to `Visible`.
-This setting is overwritten by your CMake status settings in your `settings.json`, so if you had added to have some options hidden through your `settings.json`, these options will still remain hidden.
+To revert to the prior experience and have all of your presets display in the status bar, set your `Cmake > Options: StatusBar: Visibility` setting to `Visible`.
+This setting is overwritten by`CMake > Options: Advanced setting`, so if you had added to have some options hidden through this, these options will still remain hidden.

 ![Screenshot of the Visaul Studio Code Settings view, with the CMake Statusbar: Visibility options.
 You can set these to visible, hidden, compact, or icon](images/cmake-statusbar-setting.png)